 A Peace Corps volunteer in Zaire between 1983 and 1985, Dr. McCord returned to live in East Africa with her family from 1994 to 2000, and led student research teams to Brazil and Uganda between 1999 and 2005 to conduct qualitative research on health issues such as the impact of insurance for the poor and the use of insecticide treated bed nets to prevent malaria.

-She serves on the Board and as Secretary for the Association for Death Education and Counseling, and is co-director of research for the American Institute for Veteran Research and Policy (www.aivrp.org), a national independent think tank that researches the experiences of veteran reintegration in American society and is in process of creating a composite meta-narrative of these experiences.
-She serves on numerous local boards and committees including the Prevent Suicide Wisconsin Steering Committee, the Wisconsin Initiative for Stigma Elimination, Prevent Suicide Wisconsin and the Fond du Lac County Mental Health Access Team.
+She serves on the Board and as President for the Association for Death Education and Counseling, and is co-director of research for the American Institute for Veteran Research and Policy (www.aivrp.org), a national independent think tank that researches the experiences of veteran reintegration in American society and is in process of creating a composite meta-narrative of these experiences.
+She serves on numerous local boards and committees including the Prevent Suicide Wisconsin Steering Committee, the Wisconsin Initiative for Stigma Elimination, Prevent Suicide Wisconsin, and the Fond du Lac County Mental Health Access Team, as the international work group on death, dying, and bereavement.
 She is a volunteer Horse Project Leader for the Calumet County 4-H.

 Dr. McCord has been married to Michael J. McCord for 30 years.
 They have one daughter, Caitlyn, and live on five wooded acres in rural Wisconsin with their chickens, turkeys, geese, horses, goats, cat, honey bees and two border collies.